mergestat/docs/blog/2023-03-07-identifying-open-source-risk-part-2/index.md

 So, an email, article or colleague disrupts whatever you were doing and proclaims “XYZ library is vulnerable and it’s horrible!”.
 How do you tell if you’re vulnerable to XYZ vulnerability?

 If you can query your code, you can start finding where you might be exploitable.
-If you’re new to [MergeStat](https://github.com/mergestat/mergestat), the `tldr` is it's a tool to aggregate multiple Git sources, organisations and repos in a literal SQL interface (with some other magic sauce utilities too)
+If you’re new to [MergeStat](https://github.com/mergestat/mergestat), the `tldr` is it's a tool to aggregate multiple Git sources, organisations and repos in a literal SQL interface (with some other magic sauce utilities too).

 In this case, let’s take a look at Log4Shell.
 Here’s a rundown of the advisory: [https://www.cisa.gov/news-events/cybersecurity-advisories/aa21-356a](https://www.cisa.gov/news-events/cybersecurity-advisories/aa21-356a)

 ![Log4J Logo](log4j.png)

-One of their first steps was *“Identifying assets affected by Log4Shell and other Log4j-related vulnerabilities”*
+One of their first steps was *“Identifying assets affected by Log4Shell and other Log4j-related vulnerabilities.”*

 Now, assets is going to involve a lot of things that are off the shelf, but from a “knowing our code” angle there’s a few things we can do.